-Total offences in Roma are 50% higher than the rate for Queensland.
+Total offfences in Roma are 50% higher than the rate for Queensland.
 Traffic offences remain high despite significant decreases in traffic volumes.
-Good order and drug offences have fluctuated recently but are currently 2 to 3 times higher than the QLD rate.
-Offences against the person are comparable to QLD rates and property offences are less.
-Interviewees reported decreased tolerance to drug use and flagged emerging issues of domestic violence and juvenile crime.
+Interviewees reported decreased tolerance to drug use and flagged emerging issues of domestic violence and juvenille crime.
+There are also increased police operations throughout the region.

 Historical trend: Crime rates in Roma are historically similar to or above the Queensland benchmark.
-Offences increased significantly above this average in 2008, largely due to an increase in offences against Property and Good Order offences.
+Offfences increased significantly above this average in 2008, largely due to an increase in offfences against Property and Good Order offfences.

 Overall crime rates fluctuated during the CSG construction years.
-Offences were particularly elevated in 2012 and 2014.
+Offfences were particularly elevated in 2012 and 2014.
 Drug offences spiked in 2012 and good order offences spiked in 2012 and 2014.
 Traffic offences fluctuate but were more than double the QLD benchmark for several of the CSG construction years.